b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 OK, here to save us some typing a assigned long function names (`Htests.EqualVarianceTTest` and `Htests.pvalue`) to a shorter ones (`evtt` and `getPval`).
-Then I used them to conduct the t-tests and extract the p-values for all the possible pairs (we will develop some more user friendly functions in the upcoming exercises).
-Anyway, it appears that every mouse species examined differs with respect to their average body weight from the other two species.
+Then we used them to conduct the t-tests and extract the p-values for all the possible pairs to compare (we will develop some more user friendly functions in the upcoming exercises).
+Anyway, it appears that here any mouse species differs with respect to their average body weight from the other two species.
 Or does it?

 To be continued...